Skip to contents

 Arguments

-A function to be optimized that
+A function to be optimized.

 target

-A character, the argument names of objective that get optimized.
-These arguments must receive a numeric vector.
+A character, the argument name(s) of f that get optimized.

 npar